Ehanlion/mist_obsidian/0. The North-West Highlands/Towns/Saddle-Port.md

 Carried are simple goods, two healing potions, and a potion of water breathing.
 He has many troves of old fishing gear.
 He also knows when the next caravan is due in because they run on a relatively regular schedule.

 The trading post also stocks basic food supplies from a supply caravan that runs up the coast from [[Gandoras City]].
+The caravan comes just about every week and will sell basic goods to Yugo, who will then sell them to the people of saddle-port.

 1. Yugo Stolid: Young and squat halfling who is very noticing.
 Good at bartering to make a sale.

 #### The Market Stalls:
 Goods are sold here daily.
 Fishermen bringing in a catch sell their goods here to the local people.
-People with gardens will bring some of their produce to sel
+People with gardens will bring some of their produce to sell.
+Anything sold here is done as an augmentation to the goods that can be bought from Yugo and the Trading Post, since it stocks most of the basic necessities.

-# Related Locations:
+# Events
-List related locations to this location.
+Eventually, a raid will occur on the village as described in [[The Vanishings in the North-West]].
+They will target [[Vivian Lovejoy]] because she is a librarian.

 # Related Missions:
 1. [[Mission, Welcome to Mist]]: this is the location where the adventure begins.